 Inventuring for Grades 1-12.

-Inventuring, the foundation programme at Inventure Academy, is formulated to garner the rich, varied ways in which students learn and engage with the world around them.
+Inventuring, the foundation programme at Inventure Academy, is formulated to garner the rich, varied ways in which learners learn and engage with the world around them.
 It takes place on our campus at the start of every academic year.
-Students from Grade 1 onwards, both existing and new, are oriented into the school culture through exciting projects and experiences.
+Learners from Grade 1 onwards, both existing and new, are oriented into the school culture through exciting projects and experiences.
 Bonds are forged with peers, teachers and the school.
 There are activities based on Multiple Intelligences involving hands-on projects.
 Other aspects include Circle Time for sharing of learning, and Golden Time for reflection and journal writing.
 Each of these experiences is designed to develop specific skills and attitudes in children, forming the foundation of their approach to life and learning in the days to come.

 Independence Day – Special Assembly (Half Day school)